-Hatchbuck adds an activity to the contact record noting why the email bounced.
-Hatchbuck will also mark bounced addresses as "failed" and will not send to them again.
+BenchmarkONE adds an activity to the contact record noting why the email bounced, marks the bounced addresses as "failed" and will not send to the address again.
 This is to help you maintain a better sender reputation and get more emails to the inbox.

 Soft bounces are non-permanent failures, which means retrying the email may result in success.
 Example of soft bounce situations would be: